thuhangkhuat/EMPSO_target_search/README.md

 ```

 ## Run simulation
-The current version have eight different scenarios, from 1 to 8.
+The current version have six different scenarios.
 Before run each method, please change the value of `model` in file.
 To run our method:
 1. Download all the source files from this repository.
 2. Open MATLAB.
 3. Execute the main script by running `EMPSO.m`.